Will Moving to a New State Impact my Benefits?

 Posted on behalf of Phillips Disability, P.C. on Nov 24, 2015 in SSD

 If you are receiving Social Security Disability or Supplemental Security Income, you may be wondering just how moving to another state could impact those benefits.
 Will you have to reapply?
 Will you receive less?
-Phillips Disability can help answer those questions.
+Our Phoenix disability attorneys can help answer those questions.